A-Z Jargon Buster

 • speak out about issues that matter to them

-• ARBITARY – based on random choice or personal whim, rather than any reason or system. “an arbitrary decision”
+• ARBITARY – based on random choice or personal whim, rather than any reason or system.
+“An arbitrary decision may be challenged as unlawful.”

 • ASSESSMENT OF CAPACITY – the law sets out how you can assess capacity to make a particular decision (see also “LACKING CAPACITY” and “MENTAL CAPACITY”).
 Anyone carrying out an assessment must apply the following principles:

-(i) Every adult has the right to make their own decisions.
-You must assume that someone is capable of making a decision unless it is established otherwise, applying the tests set out in the Mental Capacity Act.
+(i) You must assume that someone over 16 is capable of making a decision unless it is established otherwise, applying the tests set out in the Mental Capacity Act.
 You should not assume that someone can’t make a decision just because they have a particular disability or condition, or if they have been unable to make that decision at some point in the past, that they are necessarily unable to make that decision now.

 (ii) Before applying the test, all practicable steps should be taken to provide help and support to the person concerned to enable them to make and communicate the decision.
 The person should be given all the information they need to make the decision presented in a way that is as easy to understand as possible e.g braille, pictorial, sign language.
 Blinking or squeezing a hand may be enough to communicate a decision.
 If any doubt remains, you may wish to consider obtaining a second opinion from a healthcare professional on whether the person lacks capacity.